netrisai/docs/sandbox/Sandbox70/Sandbox_info.rst

 Upstream ISP
 ============
-This sandbox provides and upstream ISP service with real-world Internet routing.
+This sandbox provides an upstream ISP service with real-world Internet routing.
-There is a pre-configured example NET-->E-BGP session, which is advertising the public IP subnet to the upstream ISP Iris.
+There is one pre-configured example NET-->E-BGP service, which is advertising the public IP subnet to the upstream ISP Iris.

 ISP settings: